Coderwhocodes/Cloud_Securely/attachments/SRS.md

 ### 1.3 Intended Audience and Reading Suggestions

-We Wish To develop a CLI Based Software That can be used by anyone with just a few commands.
+We Wish To develop a CLI Based Software that can be used by anyone with just a few commands.

 ## 2. Overview:

-It is very Important to secure Data.
-Currently Major companies are getting hit by cyber attacks that leads to various data leaks on the web.
-Data is the Most valuable resouce that we have in todays world surpassing even oil which is second now.
-This Project Aims to develop a Cloud based Encryped data storage platform where users can lodin and easily transfer thier data after encryping it.
-The data will be kept securely on the cloud and even if something is leaked, the data will be encrypted leading to a mitigation a risk os data theft.
+It is very Important to secure data.
+These days major companies are often victims of cyber attacks that leads to various data leaks on the web.
+Data is the most valuable resouce that we have in todays world surpassing even oil which is second now.
+This project aims to develop a Cloud based encryped data storage platform where users can easily upload data after encryping it.
+The data will be kept securely on the cloud and even if something is leaked, the data will be encrypted leading to a mitigation a risk of data theft.

 ### 2.1 Customer:

-It can be used by anyone ranging from a child to an old aged person since everyone wants their data to be stored securely.
-Most important of all, people having business and jobs need to store their data on a cloud in a secure manner, so storage in encrypted format will be safer.
+It can be used by anyone ranging since everyone wants their data to be stored securely.
+Most important of all, people having businesses and jobs need to store their data on a cloud in a secure manner, so storage in encrypted format is always a better choice.

 ### 2.2 Functionality: